Public Waste Collection Scheme

 ||Type of Waste

-- Inorganic waste (e.g. construction and renovation debris, tree trunks and branches, furniture disposal , electrical appliances, wooden crates, pallets and other bulky items for disposal) and
+- Inorganic waste (e.g. construction and renovation debris, matter settled out of ballast water in a ship, tree trunks and branches, furniture disposal , electrical appliances, wooden crates, pallets and other bulky items for disposal) and

 - Recyclable waste (excluding food waste)